Bariatric Weight Loss Center

-Weight loss surgery is a highly effective way to achieve lasting weight loss and significantly reduce other conditions like diabetes, hypertension, asthma, depression, and arthritis.
+Weight loss surgery is a highly effective way to achieve lasting weight loss significantly reducing other conditions like diabetes, hypertension, asthma, depression, and arthritis.
 It also greatly improves overall health and self-esteem.
 For adolescents, this surgery can help reverse the effects of obesity.

-This is the only weight loss surgery performed by Children’s Health.
-The sleeve gastrectomy removes up to 75 percent of the stomach, which limits the amount of food that can be eaten at one time.
-It is also thought to encourage weight loss by removal of ghrelin-secreting cells in the upper stomach.
+The sleeve gastrectomy removes up to 75% of the stomach, which limits the amount of food that can be eaten at one time.
+It is also thought to encourage weight loss by removal of ghrelin-secreting cells in the upper stomach that encourage eating.
 Although it does not rearrange the configuration of the small intestine, it has weight loss that is rapid and comparable to the gastric bypass.

 Weight loss surgery is done laparoscopically, with small, thin instruments inserted via five or six small incisions in the abdomen.